-Software for DRE systems increasingly uses component middleware [2-5], which is middleware that support the component programming model [6, 7].
+Software for DRE systems increasingly uses component middleware [2-5], which is middleware that support the component programming model [6,7].
 A component provides a higher level of abstraction than traditional objects in object-oriented programming by providing capabilities to encapsulate the application "business" logic, as well as the means of grouping related interfaces to offer a service family.
 Individual components can be assembled together to form applications.

 Component middleware helps to reduce application development time and effort [5] by enabling the rapid realization of large-scale applications by procuring third-party components.
 It also enables the packaging and assembly of components into reusable units of functionality that can be deployed in the target distributed environment.
-Despite these advantages, however, component-based DRE systems incur the following fault-tolerance challenges compared to DRE systems that use distributed object computing and operate at the granularity of individual objects: 1.
-Support for fail over and recovery of a group of components.
-Although DRE system functionality may be obtained rapidly by assembling a group of components procured from multiple providers, supporting fault-tolerance for this overall functionality requires treating the group of components as a single unit of failure and recovery.
+Despite these advantages, however, component-based DRE systems incur the following fault-tolerance challenges compared to DRE systems that use distributed object computing and operate at the granularity of individual objects:

+Support for failover and recovery of a group of components.
+Although DRE system functionality may be obtained rapidly by assembling a group of components procured from multiple providers, supporting fault-tolerance for this overall functional ity requires treating the group of components as a single unit of failure and recovery.

-For example, a real-time analytic stock application may consist of a group of interacting components that together provide the analytic capabilities.
-Since the group of components together serve a single request (i.e., stock analytics in this case), they share a common state of the client request.
-As a result, a failure of even a single component from the group should result in a fail over to a backup group of components.
+For example, an automated target recognition (ATR) application may comprise a group of components that together provide the ATR capabilities.
+Since the group of components together serve a single request (i.e., target recognition in this case), they share a common state of the client.